rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 ## Tip 3: Explain side-effects before they occur

-Whenever you ask the reader to perform an action, such as executing a command or script, please clarify what side-effects that command will have.
+Whenever you ask the reader to perform an action, such as executing a command or script, clarify what side-effects that command will have.
 For example, does it create or modify any files?
 Does it create any new directories?
 Are the filenames dependent on the command-line arguments that you provide?
 Will the command try to access the internet?
 Will running the command lead to large amounts of additional disk space being used?
 What output should you expect if everything goes fine?

 Such information helps AE reviewers sanity check.
 It also prevents errors in one step cascading to subsequent steps because the reviewer did not realize that some step failed.
 Cascading errors makes for very hard debugging, especially when the AE process allows only a fixed number of rebuttal opportunities.
 Try to help reviewers identify failing steps quickly.